helmedeiros/blog/content/en/posts/2009-11-08-caelum-day-part1-cloud-fabio-kung.md

 date: 2009-11-08T14:00:00+00:00
 draft: false
 author: Helio Medeiros
-subtitle: "First impressions of this revolutionary infrastructure approach"
+subtitle: "Witness the dawn of cloud computing—experience Fábio Kung's prescient vision of infrastructure transformation, from physical servers to elastic, on-demand computing that would reshape the entire industry"
 tags:
   [
     "Caelum Day",